 5G is very new so there's less data about its performance, but tests show that 5G can be expected to offer speeds well above 100Mb.

 If you want to check your mobile broadband speed, you can do so with our broadband speed test tool.

 What are upload and download speeds?

 For most of us, especially when it comes to mobile broadband speed, download is the most important figure.
 Download is the rate at which data is transferred to your device from a mobile internet service provider (ISP).
 That data could be anything from browsing the net, to downloading an MP3 track, or streaming music or television via the iPlayer.
 When you're looking at our comparison tables, the figure noted in the 'Speed' column is the download speed.

 In contrast, upload speed is the rate at which data from your device can be sent to the internet.
 Examples of uploads include posting content such as holiday pics to Facebook or adding videos to YouTube.
 While upload speeds often fall into the background as far as advertising is concerned, they can be crucial to people who do a lot of uploading – such as those working remotely from home.

 All manner of things can affect the mobile broadband speed received by a customer, including network coverage in the area, the amount of network traffic at any given time, weather conditions, whether you're on the move or static, and interference from other devices.

 However tempting an offer a mobile broadband provider puts in front of you, if it has weak or no coverage in the area that you'll be using it, it is worthless.
-Be sure to visit our main comparison page and use the mobile broadband coverage checker there for each network before you make your decision.

 Is mobile broadband fast enough for me?